Thursday, October 20, 2005 at 10:02 AM

 Saturday, October 8, 2005 at 10:46 AM

 Almost 50 years after Cuba’s socialist revolution, it is untenable for America to maintain an (affirmative action) immigration policy that gives Cubans EZ passes into this country (just to spite Fidel Castro); whilst erecting ever increasing barriers for all other immigrants from the Caribbean (even summarily repatriation many of them – as is invariably the case with Haitians).
-Yet, despite this arbitrary policy, when compared with other countries around the world, America has by far the most generous and humane immigration policy of them all.
+Yet, despite this arbitrary policy, when compared with other countries around the world, America has by far the most inviting and humane immigration policy of them all.

 Indeed, this fact is finally coming into stark relief for Europeans who once chided America with righteous indignation for its treatment of Mexican immigrants.
 Because they are now finding that as many Africans are seeking illegal entry into E.U. – with equal determination – as the Mexicans who have been crossing the U.S. border illegally for decades.